liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 Let us modify the previous example to illustrate the use of variables.
 We shall tweak the state machine, and impose the (arguably bizarre) constraint that the number of calls to `hasNext()` between each call to `next()` should increase by 1 every time.
 Since this constraint involves counting, and we impose no upper bound on the count, it cannot be represented by a classical finite-state machine.
 However, this becomes possible using additional variables.
 The principle is to update two variables: *c* keeps the number of calls to `hasNext()` since the last call to `next()`, and *n* keeps the expected number of calls to `hasNext()` in the current "cycle".
 Every time `hasNext()` is called, *c* should be incremented.
 Every time `next` is called, *c* should be reset to zero and *n* should be incremented.
 An error occurs whenever `hasNext` is called and *c* is greater than *n*, or when `next` is called and *c* is not equal to *n*.
 This could be illustrated as follows:

-{@img HasNextFSMContext.png}{A finite-state machine representing the constraint our second example.}{.6}
+{@img HasNextFSMContext.png}{A finite-state machine representing the constraint of the second example.}{.6}

 This FSM looks very different as the previous one.
 As you can see, transitions now have conditions attached to them: these conditions are called *guards*.
-For example, the loop transition on the left-hand side of state 0 can be fired only if the incoming event is `hasNext` *and* the current value of local variable *c* is less than the current value of local variable *n*.
+For example, the loop transition on the left-hand side of State 0 can be fired only if the incoming event is `hasNext` *and* the current value of local variable *c* is less than the current value of local variable *n*.
 In addition, transitions now also have *side effects* --that is, actions that change the processor's internal configuration other than simply moving it from one state to another.
 These side effects, in the figure, are separated from the guard by a slash, and consist of assignments to the local variables.
 When a state has multiple outgoing transitions, the `*` is interpreted as the transition that fires when no other does.

 Take two minutes to convince yourself that this "extended" Moore machine indeed corresponds to the constraint we want to enforce.
 Let us now attempt to create this machine in code using BeepBeep processors.
 The first step is to create an empty 1:1 `MooreMachine` object, and to set variables *c* and *n* to their initial values.
 This is done in the following code snippet.
 We use `Processor`'s method `setContext` to give values to two new keys, called `c` and `n`, which are added to `machine`'s `Context` object:

 {@snipm finitestatemachines/ExtendedMooreMachine.java}{/}

 The next step is to define transitions, as before.
-Let us first consider the case of the loop on state 0 located on the left-hand side of the figure.
+Let us first consider the case of the loop on State 0 located on the left-hand side of the figure.
 The guard on this transition should express the condition that:

-- The current event is the string `hasNext`, **and**
+- The current event is the string `hasNext` **and**,
-- the current value of *c* in the processor's context is less than the current value of *n*.
+- The current value of *c* in the processor's context is less than the current value of *n*.

 Such a Boolean function can be created with the help of a `FunctionTree`, as is shown by the code below: